India, Nepal resolve to address boundary dispute amicably; ink raft of pacts to broadbase ties | Law-Order

 - India

-In the wide-ranging talks between Modi and Prachanda, the Indian side agreed to the first trilateral power trade from Nepal to Bangladesh through India for up to 40 mega watt of power, a move that is seen as a significant step towards ensuring greater regional cooperation.

-Modi also said India will continue to strive to take the relationship with Nepal to Himalayan heights.
+In his media statement, Modi said both sides will continue to strive in taking the India-Nepal partnership to the ''Himalayan heights'' and that the important decisions taken at the talks are to make the ties 'superhit' in the future.

-In total, India and Nepal signed seven pacts which included a revised treaty of transit that was described by Foreign Secretary Vinay Kwatra as ''once in a generation kind of an agreement'' as it would provide Nepal access to inland waterways of India for the first time and expected to contribute very significantly to expansion of trade and investment linkages.
+In total, the two sides signed seven pacts which included a revised treaty of transit that was described by Foreign Secretary Vinay Kwatra as ''once in a generation kind of an agreement'' as it would provide Nepal access to inland waterways of India for the first time and expected to contribute very significantly to expansion of trade and investment linkages.

-The two sides also firmed up several new initiatives to expand cooperation in areas of hydro-electric power, petroleum infrastructure, railway connectivity, cross-border payment systems and trade and investment as part of a futuristic approach to expand the overall trajectory of bilateral ties.
+The two sides also firmed up several new initiatives to expand cooperation in areas of hydro-electric power, petroleum infrastructure, railway connectivity, cross-border payment systems and trade and investment as part of a futuristic approach to strengthen the overall trajectory of ties.

-In his comments, the Nepalese prime minister said he and Modi discussed the boundary matter. ''I urge prime minister Modi-ji to resolve the boundary matter through the established bilateral diplomatic mechanism,'' he said.
+In his comments, the Nepalese prime minister, who arrived here on Wednesday on a four-day visit to India, said he and Modi discussed the boundary matter. ''I urge prime minister Modi-ji to resolve the boundary matter through the established bilateral diplomatic mechanism,'' he said.

 India reacted sharply, calling it a ''unilateral act'' and cautioned Kathmandu that such ''artificial enlargement'' of territorial claims will not be acceptable to it.